- Dr Trevor Steward

 Dr Scott Griffiths

-Scott co-leads the Physical Appearance Research Team (PART), a research group located in the Melbourne School of Psychological Sciences at the University of Melbourne, with Dr Isabel Krug.
+Dr Scott Griffiths in a Senior Research Fellow and leads the Physical Appearance Research Team (PART).
 Research by PART is uncovering the myriad ways that physical appearance manifests in our everyday lives, including the experience and perpetration of appearance-related discrimination (e.g., weight stigma and colourism), the use of appearance-enhancing substances and procedures (e.g., anabolic steroids and cosmetic surgeries), and the prevention and treatment of appearance-focused psychological disorders (e.g., eating disorders and body dysmorphic disorders).
 PART is currently running Gay Bodies Worldwide, a 5-year prospective study of body image phenomena among gay and bisexual men living in Australia, Canada, the United Kingdom, and the United States.
 Research by PART has attracted various awards and recognitions, including from the Australian Academy of Science, the Australian and New Zealand and North American Academies for Eating Disorders, the Australian Institute of Policy and Science, the Australian Psychological Society, the Association for Psychological Science, the Bauer Media Group, the Society for Mental Health Research, and the Universities of Melbourne and Sydney.

 - Dr Isabel Krug